bentrevor/pe-solutions/readme.txt

-These are Python solutions to problems from projecteuler.net.
+These are Python/Ruby solutions to problems from projecteuler.net.